laravel/docs/collections.md

 <a name="method-split"></a>
 #### `split()` {#collection-method}

-The `split` method breaks a collection into a certain number of groups.
+The `split` method breaks a collection into the given number of groups:

     $collection = collect([1, 2, 3, 4, 5]);